 - MaltsPale, CaraAroma, Carapils, Roasted Barley, Chocolate, Flaked Oats

 - ExtrasLactose, Bourbon, Vanilla, Oak Chips

-This was the first stout I had ever brewed so a lot of the process was still new to me.
-The goal was to make it sweet and smooth but in the same time I also wanted it to have more complex underlying flavours, which is why I decided to experiment with wood and bourbon.
-Once fermentation was done, the beer was transferred to another container and left for another 30 days on a bed of medium toasted oak chips that had already been soaked in a mix of bourbon and vanilla beans.
+This was the first stout I had ever brewed, so a lot of the process was still new to me back then.
+The goal was to make it sweet, smooth and not too roasty but in the same time giving it more complex underlying flavours, which is why I decided to experiment with wood aging and bourbon.
+Once the beer had fully fermented, I transferred it to a different vessel where it conditioned for another 30 days on a mix of vanilla beans and medium toasted oak chips soaked in Wild Turkey Rare Breed bourbon.
 I had never used any of these in a beer before so I had to be careful not to overdo it, however the first batch turned out really good, especially after a few months conditioning in the bottle.
 Knowing that this stout had the potential to grow in complexity over time, I decided to take the ABV to imperial levels so that flavors could continue to evolve over time in the bottle.
 I bumped up the fermentables and tweaked the adjuncts, batch by batch, until it ended up exactly how I wanted it.
 Now, after several years of aging in the cellar, it makes for a great sipping beer in the cold season while spinning some vinyl and enjoying some tunes.

 This is a homebrewed beer that is not available for sale or distribution of any kind.
 It was brewed at home in small quantities to be shared only with family and friends simply out of passion for the craft and as a tribute to the music that inspired it.